TRaubenheimer18/Digital-Portfolio/README.md

 ### Reflection:
 - After gaining all the knowledge I need to know about crafting a professional and well-structured CV, I've learnt that even a well-crafted CV can be overlooked if submitted incorrectly, with errors in formatting, email etiquette, or timing, leading to missed opportunities.

-- My task was to ensure that my CV submission met professional standards. both in format and delivery and ensuring it reflects technical and soft skills.
+- My task was to ensure that my CV submission met professional standards, both in format and delivery and ensuring it reflects technical and soft skills.

+- Topics that were also covered in this module was email etiquette, file formatting, and professional communication, by providing detailed instructions on how to write concise and respectful cover messages, include clear subject lines, proofread attachments, and use formal sign-offs.

+- I learnt that by submitting a CV with a professional tone and correct format, your overall impression on employers increases.
+It signals preparedness, reliability, and communication competence.
 ___
 ## Conclusion
 This portfolio reflects the practical and personal development I’ve achieved through the Work-Readiness Module.
 From defining career goals and understanding my skills, to creating a professional CV and learning digital etiquette, I now feel confident in my preparedness for the modern workplace.
 This experience has given me both the tools and the mindset to continue growing professionally and to enter the job market with purpose.